gehariharan/LLMIntro/README.md

 1. User sends a message through the interface
 2. The chatbot processes the message with context from previous conversation
-3. If the chatbot can answer directly, it responds in Arnab Goswami's style
+3. If the chatbot can answer directly, it responds in the appropriate style (Arnab Goswami or Bluey)
 4. If the chatbot needs more information, it performs a web search and uses the results to inform its response
 5. Conversations can be summarized and stored in memory for future reference